mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/features.md

 If the `MAX_CELL_VOLTAGE` \* `cell count` is reached for `MAX_VOLTAGE_TIME_SEC` then the CVL changes to `FLOAT_CELL_VOLTAGE` \* `cell count`.
 Max voltage could be reached again if the SoC gets under `SOC_LEVEL_TO_RESET_VOLTAGE_LIMIT`.

-## Charge current control management
+## Charge/Discharge current control management

-CCCM limits the current when the battery is close to full or close to empty.
+CCCM/DCCM limits the current when the battery is close to full or close to empty.

 When your battery is full, the reduced charge current will give the balancers in your BMS time to work.

 When your battery is close to empty the reduced dicharge current will limit that a sudden large load will pull your battery cells below their protection values.

-### CCCM attributes
+### CCCM/DCCM attributes

-You can set CCCM limits for 3 attributes which can be enabled / disabled and adjusted by settings in the `config.ini`.
+You can set CCCM/DCCM limits for 4 attributes which can be enabled / disabled and adjusted by settings in the `config.ini`.

 The smallest limit from all enabled will apply.